 Therefore, a single site-wide link in a Blogroll that appears in your sidebar or footer might give away every bit of link juice you’ve earned.
 Multiple site-wide links may well leave you in a severe link deficit – to all intents and purposes, bankrupt…

 If you must give links, use a proper Links page and display each link once only, where it will do the least possible damage to your own Google “link juice” reservoir!
-Don’t link to anyone who won’t link to you…
+Don’t link to anyone via a reciprocal link exchange!
+That’s now on Google’s hit list.

 Plugins to convert all outward links to “nofollow” are available, and those help to prevent Page Rank leakage from your website, whilst still providing a useful link that your site visitors can follow.
-The External Nofollow plugin does just that – conserves your link juice on external links, but leaves your internal links untouched.
+HOWEVER, this is not advised either as it’s regarded as “link sculpting” and is an unnatural way to conserve your link juice – therefore likely construed as over-optimisation.

 Duplicate Content

 The prevailing view on Content Duplication is that Search Engines clearly understand that there is a huge distinction between INTERNAL content duplication, and EXTERNAL (copied) content.
-Google staff have commented on this, and view it as a relatively normal occurrence – hence the growing utilisation of the rel=canonical tag which ought to point to the authoritative source of the content… Thereby negating the need to worry excessively about internal content duplication issues.
+Google staff have commented on this, and view it as a relatively normal occurrence – hence the growing utilisation of the rel=canonical tag which ought to point to the authoritative source of the content… Nothing I’m aware of negates the need to worry about internal content duplication issues.
+Find it and diminish it below the “average ratio” on websites.
+An experienced WordPress SEO consultant knows how to ensure content duplication is minimised.

 Comments & PingBacks